Moon used a ‘Honey Trap’, a beautiful woman, to ensnare Sam Park’s very rich grandfather. Sam’s uncle explains what happened to the Choi family.

 2: Mr. Choi is said to have said “Before my mother’s death the Unification Church brought a woman close to my father, and used this method to try to seize his property.”

-We have enquired with the Unification Church of Korea.
+We have inquired with the Unification Church of Korea.
 There is no record of any such thing at all.

 In addition, recently South Korean Christian opponents claim in part: